Skip to content

 Why does file resolution matter in additive manufacturing?

 For functional parts used in engineering or CNC machining workflows, resolution influences precision.
-Misrepresenting a curve or misplacing a vertex can alter the performance of a component.
-In artistic objects used for spooky season decorations, prototypes, or visual displays, resolution shapes the realism and texture quality of the final piece.
-In both cases, the resolution of the 3D printing file guides the machine in forming consistent layers.
+In artistic objects used for visual displays, resolution shapes the realism and texture quality of the final piece.

 How do material choices influence the structure of the 3D printing file?